rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 two parameters:

 * the class (type) of publisher to be used.
-We provide some publishers for the most commonn data types (from Slicer to ROS messages).
+We provide some publishers for the most common data types (from Slicer to ROS messages).
 The full list can be found in the Slicer ROS logic class (``Logic/vtkSlicerROS2Logic.cxx``) in the method ``RegisterNodes``.
 * the topic name (``std::string``).